1997–98 Nemzeti Bajnokság I

 The 1997–98 Nemzeti Bajnokság I, also known as NB I, was the 96th season of top-tier football in Hungary.
 The league was officially named Raab–Karcher NB1 for sponsoring reasons.
 The season started on 18 July 1997 and ended on 6 June 1998.

 Overview

-It was contested by 18 teams, and Újpesti TE won the championship.
+It was contested by 18 teams, and Újpesti TE won the championship, claiming their twentieth national title.

+The purple and whites were leading the table by matchday 10, 8 points above Ferencváros, however the club suffered defeats to Budapest-based clubs Vasas and FTC, and by Matyhday 15, Újpest's lead over FTC had been cut to a single point.
+In the second half of the season, Újpest remained undefeated, bagging 13 wins out of 15 games.

+Újpest only lost three home games throughout the season, and in a rare achievement went unbeaten away during the campaign.
+The 4th districtians' championship was confirmed on May 30, after they drew 1-1 at Fehérvár.
+Ferencváros' 4-1 loss against defending champions MTK meant that FTC's 6 point deficit to their biggest rivals could not be overcome.
+To this day, this remains Újpest's last national title.